HOME |

 Lake Leota Fest: Lake Leota Fourth of July

 One of Southern Wisconsin's more unique settings for a Fourth of July celebration, Lake Leota Fourth of July takes places in Leonard Leota Park.
 The park listed on National Register of Historic Place (NRHP) is a magical setting for a festival, overlooking placid Lake Leota.
-"It is the biggest event of the year," says Jim Brooks, Common Council Chairman and head of the ECP.
+"It is the biggest event of the year," says Jim Brooks, former Common Council Chairman and head of the ECP.
 ECP puts on the event every year.
-Brooks estimates close to 10,000 event goers will make their way to Evansville for the three day festival and fireworks show.
+Brooks estimated close to 10,000 event goers will make their way to Evansville for the three day festival and fireworks show.
 Read More

 Lake Leota In Depth